 Participants

-We tested n = 20 participants (6 self-identified men and 14 self-identified women).
+We tested n = 20 participants (6 self-identified men and 14 self-identified women). n = 2 were excluded because they did not do the task properly (see Data Analysis Plan and Predictions below).
 They were between 19 and 44 years old and had all normal or corrected-to-normal vision.
 All of them were either colleagues from the department or Psychology students at University of Barcelona and could participate in research activities to acquire course credits.
 Informed consent was obtained.
 Data collection was conducted according to the guidelines of the Declaration of Helsinki, and the experiment was part of an ongoing project that was approved by the local ethics board.

 Apparatus